ammarhakim/ammar-simjournal/je/je8/je8-plasmabeach.rst

 essentially a test to ensure the EM wave propagation works correctly with the current source.
 Simulations are performed by setting :math:`J_0=1\times 10^{-12}` and run to :math:`t=5` ns.
 Grids with 100 and 200 cells are used.
 Results are shown below.
+Note that although the solutions are smooth limiters need to be applied as the sudden appearance of :math:`E_y` due to the current source causes a shock that propagates into the ghost cell, which in turns spoils the interior solution.
+The limiters are what cause the maxima in the solutions shown below to get slightly flattened.

 .. figure:: plasmabeach-maxwell-cmp.png
   :width: 100%